-Non-HADM Electives: 18 credit hours (includes the 3 credit First-Year Writing Seminar requirement), up to 6 credits may be taken S/U
+Non-HADM Electives: 18 credit hours (includes the 3 credit First-Year Writing Seminar requirement).
+These credits must be completed as a letter grade unless the course is only offered SX/UX.

-Free Electives: 24 credit hours, may be taken for a letter grade or S/U
+Free Electives: 24 credit hours, may be taken for a letter grade.
+A maximum of 6 credits can be completed for a grade of S/U.